PeterLesiak/forge-3d/README.md

 // Camera represents a viewer
 const camera = new Camera(scene);
 camera.position.z = -10.0;

+// PointLight is a type of light that acts like a light bulb const light = new PointLight(scene);
+light.position.set(0.5, 1.5, -0.5);

 // Mesh is a collection of Geometry & Material (already created by Cube class helper) const cube = new MeshBuilder.Cube(scene);